• Skip to primary navigation

 Instructions

-• Dust surface with flour and roll out pie crust to ⅛" thickness.
-Cut dough into 3 to 4 inch circles using a cookie cutter, round lid, or drinking glass.
-Reroll dough and continue cutting circles until no dough remains.
-I made twenty 3.5" round circles from two pie crusts.
+• Dust counter top with flour and roll out pie crust to ⅛" thickness.
+Cut dough into 3 to 4 inch circles using a cookie/biscuit cutter, round lid, or drinking glass.

 • In a small bowl, whisk together egg and water.
 Brush the top of each pasty with egg wash, sprinkle with turbinado sugar, and cut three slits into the top of each pasty to vent.

-• Bake for 20-24 minutes, or until pasties are golden brown.
+• Bake for about 20-24 minutes, or until pasties are golden brown.
 Transfer to a cooling rack and allow to cool for 10 minutes before serving.

 Equipment Recommendations